 The Lumbar Laminectomy Procedure

-The painful symptoms of spinal stenosis that occur in the lower part of the spine are commonly treated with a surgical procedure called lumbar laminectomy.
-This condition causes a narrowing of the spinal canal in the lumbar region of the spine.
-As the spinal canal gets narrower, the nerves get more and more compressed inside, causing pain and muscle weakness in the lower back and legs, as well as other disruptive symptoms that may affect a person’s quality of life.
+Spinal stenosis is a condition that causes a narrowing of the spinal canal in the lumbar region of the spine.
+As the spinal canal becomes narrower, the nerves inside become more and more compressed.
+This causes pain and muscle weakness in the lower back and legs, as well as other disruptive symptoms that may affect a person’s quality of life.
+The painful symptoms that accompany spinal stenosis occur in the lower part of the spine, and are commonly treated with a surgical procedure called lumbar laminectomy.

 The goal of this surgical procedure is to relieve the pressure on the nerves before it can cause serious nerve damage.
 This is done by removing the lamina – the bony part of the spine that covers the spinal canal – and any other growths and disc fragments that may be adding to the nerve compression.
 This procedure is quite invasive.
-This is why surgeons prefer to try non-surgical treatment methods before suggesting surgery; however, in a lot of cases, open decompression procedures such as this may be the only solution for lumbar spinal stenosis patients to finally be able to live a normal and relatively pain-free life.
+This is why surgeons prefer to try non-surgical treatment methods before suggesting surgery.
+However, in a lot of cases, open decompression procedures may be the only solution for lumbar spinal stenosis patients to finally be able to live a normal and relatively pain-free life.

 Ideal Candidates for Lumbar Laminectomy

-Lumbar laminectomy is done to treat patients with severe pain caused by lumbar spinal stenosis and other conditions that cause nerve compression in the lumbar region of the spine.
+Lumbar laminectomies are done to treat patients with severe pain caused by lumbar spinal stenosis and other conditions that cause nerve compression in the lumbar region of the spine.
 An ideal candidate for this procedure would be someone who has already tried non-surgical methods of treatment, but has failed to find relief.
-This procedure can also be done in patients who exhibit other symptoms such as loss of neurological functions, weakness, and loss of control over the bladder or the bowel.
+This procedure can also be done for patients who exhibit other symptoms, such as loss of neurological functions, weakness, and loss of control over the bladder or the bowels.

-The next step for the surgeon would be to remove the bone (lamina) surgically, as well as any bone spurs, tissues or fragments of herniated discs that may contribute to the compression of the nerves in the spine.
+After that, the surgeon can remove the bone (lamina) surgically, as well as any bone spurs, tissues, or fragments of herniated discs that may contribute to the compression of the nerves in the spine.
 When working on the lumbar region, most surgeons refrain from removing the whole lamina if possible.
-This is because of some stability issues it may cause with connective facet joints.
+This is because possible stability issues it may cause with connective facet joints.
 If removing the entire lamina of a particular vertebrae is necessary and unavoidable, spinal fusion or dynamic stabilization procedures may be performed to restore stability to the lower spine.

-If you think you are a candidate for lumbar laminectomy or if you want more information about the procedure, contact us and schedule a consultation session with one of our respected surgeons.
+If you think you are a candidate for lumbar laminectomy or would like more information about this procedure, contact us today, and schedule a consultation session with one of our respected surgeons.